Tuesday, December 18, 2012

 How much longer can what's popular on the Internet now stay popular?
 Does each thing have an expiration date set to expire?
 Content on the Internet is obviously fast pace and changing each day.
 A news story attracts most of its readers in the first few days or even less.
 A video might get passed around for a weeks time.
 All websites they reside on and more needs to be questioned.

 Most of us have social media websites we visit regularly.
 For the past three years Facebook has been the top choice for many.
 I signed up for Facebook in 2006 when a friend invited me.
 I didn't think much of it.
-I literary only knew one person so there wasn't much I could do with it.
+I literary only knew one other person on the site so there wasn't much I could do with it.
 I let my account lie dormant while spending time where my friends were, Myspace.
-There was a good four year period when that's most people used (maybe you were Xanga type of guy.)
-While everyone was searching for a new layout for their page, and leaving "pc4pc!" comments, Facebook was gaining popularity with the college kids it welcomed.
+There was a good four year period when that's what most people used (maybe you were Xanga type of guy.)
+While everyone was searching for a new layout for their page and leaving "pc4pc!" comments, Facebook was gaining popularity with the college kids it welcomed.
 I'm not going to go into the whole history of Facebook, that's not what this is about.
 But why did people totally switch from one thing to another?
 I know its full of inaccuracies but in the movie The Social Network, Mark Zukerberg asked how The Harvard Connection would be different from Myspace or Friendster.
 The answer was that girls would want to date guys from the school and because of exclusivity.
 That's just two things Facebook became to have making it stand out.
 There are more answers to that question and you can see the differences between the two now.
 Cut to today and only a tiny fraction of users remain on Myspace.